 You may wonder why this photo is heading this Recent News.
 I first saw this photo in a Vancouver museum and it has fascinated me ever since.
-It shows the creation of a spar pole for logging operations and the point where the tree top fell away.
+It shows the creation of a spar pole for Canadian logging operations and the point where the tree top fell away.
 Note the branches lopped from part of the uppermost side of the falling tree-top and the man holding on for dear life against any whip of the trunk.
 He had worked his way up the tree, lopping off branches as he ascended, spikes on his boots and a wire strap looped around him and the tree, flipping the strap upwards every now and then.
-Pulleys were attached to the pole at varying heights with steel cables running through from a steam hauler.
-This task rather more fraught than most of us have embarked on, it is quite dangerous enough at ground levelfelling a tree let alone doing that 120 feet plus aboove the ground.
+Pulleys were attached to the pole at varying heights with steel cables from a steam hauler running through the pulleys.
+This task rather more fraught than most of us have embarked on, it is quite dangerous enough at ground level, felling a tree let alone doing that 120 feet plus aboove the ground.
 Rather puts spinning a glider in some perspective!!

 As if on cue with regard to the above picture and derring do, Dennis Green has provided a great story about his flight yesterday.
 An excellent way to start the month off.
 His story below -